 18. Jean-Claude Van Johnson

-Amazon also recently axed Jean-Claude Van Johnson, the action comedy starring Jean-Claude Van Damme as a washed-up version of himself.
+Amazon also axed Jean-Claude Van Johnson, the action comedy starring Jean-Claude Van Damme as a washed-up version of himself.
 Though the show earned decent enough reviews in its debut season, it didn’t perform impressively enough to make the cut as the company looks to overhaul it’s original programming slate.

 Follow Michelle on Twitter @Mar8289.